longhoangly/longhoangly/colllections/_posts/technology/javascript/2021-05-01-JavaScript Check if Not a Number.md

 excerpt_separator: <!--short_desc-->
 ---

-There are multiple ways to check if a variable is a number in JavaScript and some common ways are...
+There are multiple ways to check if a variable is a number in JavaScript and here are some common ways.
 <!--short_desc-->

 - **isNaN( variable )** : This function name stands for "is Not a Number".
 If the variable is a number, it will return FALSE!
 Otherwise, it would be TRUE.